CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces-Solution.md

 # Solution 2 - Comparison between Microsoft Dev Box and Github Codespaces

-Duration: 30-45 Min
+Duration: 60-75 Min

-### Task 1: Create app in Microsoft Dev Box
+### Task 1: Create a reusable Microsoft dev box image ready for a Java 17 spring boot project

-Now inside your dev box, open Visual Studio Code and create a `index.html` file.
-For this example we will only create a header "Hello World".
+Now that we have a dev box created lets create an image for a Java Spring Boot project.

-In the bottom right of the page you should see "Go Live" in the image below, ignore it for now.
+Go back to Azure and create a Compute Gallery.

 ![image](../images/solution2/27.png)